yuhanguyen1/Customer-loyalty-analysis-based-on-RFM-model-in-Retail-Using-Python/README.md

-# Analyze Customer loyalty based on RFM model in Retail Using Python
+# Customer loyalty analysis based on RFM model in Retail Using Python
 Used Python to analyze customer segments using RFM Model and create meaningful insights for further promotions.

 Author: Nguyen Anh Huy